Java and Gradle: Build Automation

 Introduction to Java and Gradle

-Java is a widely-used programming language that’s known for its portability, performance, and robustness.
-It is a language this is used to build a variety of applications, from web applications to mobile apps and large-scale enterprise systems.
+Java is a widely-used programming language this is known for its portability, performance, and robustness.
+It is a language that’s used to build a variety of applications, from web applications to mobile apps and large-scale enterprise systems.
 Java is an object-oriented language this is designed to be easy to write, compile, test, and debug.

 Gradle, on the other hand, is an open-source build automation tool that’s designed to be flexible enough to build almost any type of software.
 It uses a Groovy-based domain-specific language (DSL) for declaring project configurations, which makes it more expressive and concise than XML-based build scripts used by Maven.
 Gradle integrates seamlessly with the Java ecosystem, including support for compiling Java code, running Java tests, and packaging Java applications.